swcarpentry/shell-novice/07-backtick.md

 This would be more general, more flexible and more tractable than relying on the wildcard mechanism.
 What we need, therefore, is a mechanism that actually replaces everytying beween `[` and `]` with the desired names of input files, just before the loop starts.
-This mechanism is called the **backtick operator** (also: command substitution), and it looks like pretty much like the above:
+Thankfully, this mechanism exists, and it is called the **backtick operator** (also: command substitution).
+It looks like pretty much like the previous snippet:

 ~~~ {.bash}
 # (actual syntax)